Myrmecoman/sc2_image_processing_api/README.md

 ## enemies mask

 An image of the minimap with enemy positions only.
-If the enemy was not scouted it will obviously empty.
+If the enemy was not scouted it will obviously be empty.

 ![a](./readme_images/enemies.png?raw=true "a")